amd/aocl-compression/docs/INSTALLATION.md

 LZ4_FRAME_FORMAT_SUPPORT            |  Enable building LZ4 with Frame format and API support (Enabled by default) AOCL_LZ4HC_DISABLE_PATTERN_ANALYSIS |  Disable Pattern Analysis in LZ4HC for level 9 (Enabled by default) AOCL_ZSTD_SEARCH_SKIP_OPT           |  Enable ZSTD match skipping optimization that steps more aggresively when matches are not found (Enabled by default)
 AOCL_DECOMPRESS_FAST                |  Enable fast decompression modes that might compromise on compression speed / ratio to produce streams that decompress faster.
-Supported values 1, 2 for ZSTD.
+Supported values 1, 2 for Snappy and ZSTD.
 (Disabled by default)
 AOCL_TEST_COVERAGE                  |  Enable GTest, AOCL test bench and third party test bench based CTest suite (Disabled by default)
 AOCL_ENABLE_LOG_FEATURE             |  Enables logging through environment variable `AOCL_ENABLE_LOG` (Disabled by default) CODE_COVERAGE                       |  Enable source code coverage.
 Only supported on Linux with the GCC compiler (Disabled by default)